Create your ConnectorStaged

 You can make use of the starter template provided to create your first Connect application.

 Install the Create Connect app that you can use to set up a template application, either with Javascript or Typescript.
-(For Java please contact support).
+(For Java, contact the Composable Commerce support team).

 npm install \--global @commercetools-connect/create-connect-app